jallal89/Online_Sales_Data/README.md

 ## Files in this project:
 - online_sales_data.sql: This has all SQL querries and explanation for each
 - queries_results.PDF: This has answers for all queries, basically, it shows how results look in Grid when you click on "Run" in SQL Server
+- tableau_dashboard.pdf: A pdf that has all tableau work saved in it
+- Note: The link provided to Tableau Public shows the visualizations much better than the ones in pdf
+- Also: In the packed bubbles graph, some of the bubbles do not show labels until you click on them, this is due to Tableau label size and visibility
 ## Languages Used:
 - SQL